aimms/documentation/multisolve/api.rst

         Input.
 The GMP to base variations on.

-        To use the ``'generate'`` callback mode, provide the empty element.
+        To use the ``'generate'`` provide mode, provide the empty element.

-        To use the ``'modify'`` callback mode, use the GMP on which modifications can be made.
+        To use the ``'modify'`` provide mode, use the GMP on which modifications can be made.
         This GMP should contain a feasible solution on position 1 of its solution repository.

     :param ep_onProvideGMP:

         Input.
-        A callback procedure which is called when a new instance of the mathematical program is constructed.
+        A callback procedure which is called when a new instance of the mathematical program needs to be provided.

         This callback procedure implements: